strinzha/pokedex/README.md

 ```
 npm run webpack-devserver
 ```
-Go to browser and text
+Go to browser and type

 ```
 localhost:8090